-Kevin Corcoran is director of strategic communications at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
-Before assuming this position in late 2016, he spent eight years overseeing design and policy work that promoted development of new higher education business and finance models.
+Kevin Corcoran leads communication strategy for Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
+Before assuming this role in late 2016, he spent eight years overseeing design and policy work that promoted development of new higher education business and finance models.

 Before joining Lumina in 2007, Corcoran worked as a newspaper reporter for nearly 20 years, including as an investigative reporter for The Indianapolis Star.
 His work has been published in The Arizona Republic, The Milwaukee Journal and newspapers in suburban Chicago and Fort Wayne, Indiana.
 He has received local, state, and national awards, including the George Polk Award and the American Bar Association’s Silver Gavel.
 In addition, his work has been cited by groups such as Human Rights Watch and the National Mental Health Association, now known as Mental Health America.